jerdog/high-performing-eng-teams-hugorevealjs/content/30-min/_index.md

 ##### Benchmark: 90%+ on default

 {{% note %}}
-Among CircleCI users, success rates on the default branch were 77% on average.
-On non-default branches, they were 67% on average.
-Success rates on the default branch have held steady over the past several iterations of our report.
-While neither number reaches our benchmark of 90%, the pattern of non-default branches having higher numbers of failures indicates that teams are utilizing effective branching patterns to isolate experimental or risky changes from critical mainline code.
-And while success rates haven’t moved much over the history of this report, recovery times have fallen sharply.
-This is a welcome sign that organizations are prioritizing iteration and resilience over momentum-killing perfectionism.
+Back to the data: Success rates on the default branch were 77% on average, with 67% on non-default branches.
+The trends show that success rates on default branches have held steady over the past several reports.
+While neither reaches the benchmark of 90%, the pattern of non-default branches having higher numbers of failures indicates teams are utilizing effective branching patterns to isolate experimental or risky changes from critical mainline code.
+And while success rates haven’t moved much over the previous reports, recovery times have fallen sharply.
+This is a good sign that orgs are prioritizing iteration and resilience over momentum-killing perfectionism.
 {{% /note %}}

 ---